Mangroves are eternal guardians of the constant flow of matter and energy that allows life to go on despite extreme weather events

 It is through the exclusion of the Red Mangrove (Rhizophora mangle) and secretion, as does the Black Mangrove (Avicennia germinans).
 The exclusion is made through the loss of leaves that already accumulated such levels of salinity that the mangrove cannot stand.
 At that moment, their leaves fall as deposits of substances that complete their cycle.
 On the other hand, the black mangrove realizes the secretion of the excess of salt through the pores of its leaves exposed to the wind, the animals and the water of the rain, the remains of salt of its organism so that they return to the cycle.

-The force of the rivers that flow into the sea has an erosive effect on the coasts of the whole world.
+The force of the rivers that flow IGNORE INTO the sea has an erosive effect on the coasts of the whole world.
 Thousands of millions of tons of sediment are deposited annually in the seas from the continents in a beneficial and natural process.
 However, mangroves avoid a harmful process called over-sedimentation.
 In nature, there are balances, little is bad and a lot too, balance is indicated.
 That is why mangroves are fundamental as sediment retainers through their intricate structures.

 Not only do they serve as insurmountable strengths for tropical storms and as natural filters that avoid over-sedimentation, they are the cradle of thousands of species of fish, molluscs, and crustaceans.
 Hundreds of these species serve to sustain the economy of the communities settled in the vicinity of the mangroves.